Things to See & Do

 People will tell you that less than 800 people live in Cygnet, but no-one's counted for a while.
 What's for sure is that weekends are particularly busy and vibrant, especially when the bi-weekly farmer's market is on (1st & 3rd Sunday of each month.)
 You'll find the market announced by battered signs stuck on trees and fences just a few days ahead.
 Very informal, Cygnet, but that's the spirit of the place.

 Wonderful bread, organic produce of all kinds, stalls selling everything from hand-made soaps and cosmetics to cakes, plants, books, beautiful timber work and things you just don't expect, that's the market.
 And it's very friendly.
 Most people know each other and standing in a queue for a fresh croissant or a Chai Latte, it's not hard to feel like part of the community.

 Mary Street is the main street through the village.
-It's where you'll find great coffee and really delicious & original food at places like the famous Red Velvet Lounge (vegetarian cafe) or The Lotus Eaters, each pretty much in the centre of town.
-The School House cafe is a friendly place too, and well patronised by the locals.
-Also, the Cygnet Woodfired Bakery, next to the big IGA store, serves wonderful treats from its enormous stone-built, wood-fired oven at the front of the cafe.
+It's where you'll find great coffee and really delicious & original food at places like the famous Red Velvet Lounge (vegetarian cafe) Also, the Cygnet Woodfired Bakery, next to the big IGA store, serves wonderful treats from its enormous stone-built, wood-fired oven at the front of the cafe.
 The Conservatory Cafe, recently opened in the Old Bank in Mary Street, supplies fabulous food and coffee also and has very pretty garden.
 Lovely people too.